 Wayne W. J. Banks, AIA, PRINCIPAL

 As Principal-in-Charge, Mr. Banks is responsible for the performance of all services called for on the project.
-As founder of Wayne Banks & Associates, Inc./Parkitects, Inc. in 1985 and now IDG Parkitects, Mr. Banks directs and oversees all design and implementation of the firm‘s private, public and institutional projects.
-He has over forty (40) years of design and management experience in the field of Architecture with numerous award winning projects to his credit.
+As founder of Parkitects, Inc. in 1985 and now IDG Parkitects, Mr. Banks directs and oversees all design and implementation of the firm‘s private, public and institutional projects.
+He has over forty seven (47) years of design and management experience in the field of Architecture and parking structure design with numerous award winning projects to his credit.
 He is currently regarded as one of the quintessential parking planners in his field with over 500 projects in his portfolio.

 Education: Bachelor of Architecture; Dalhousie University Technical University of Nova Scotia (TUNS), Canada, 1971